RoboticDreamz/RoboticDreamz/README.md

 ### What are the projects you're working on?
 As of now, I'm working on a pixel art point-and-click game called  **Patsy n' Crinkles**.
 Though I'm also working on side projects such as **Why Foxy?** or **Mint Teenz**.

+### Why are your pronouns she/her?
+From what I know, gender does not equate to pronouns.
+Plus despite a trans man, my brain does not respond to other pronouns (it feels like they are referring to someone else rather than me).

+Yeah I know it's weird but once my brain got accustomed with something, it'll forever follow that track.
+Any changes without its explicit approval feels like a train derailing in its tracks.